michaeldijk/breakingbadme/README.md

 I then knew, my code worked, because it outputted a "0" for value matching, on either option.
 6. For the theme switcher, I opened DevTools and looked at multiple options, one was that I looked under "application" and then "Local Storage", to confirm it was present in "Local Storage".
 I also performed several tests using console.log, to confirm the right keyword was stored.
 7. For the `places.html` page, I created a dropdown list, added one value, and then ran through the values.
 At first it added all my markers, and not changed / removed the previous one, but this was quickly resolved by adding `markerXXX.remove();` to the script, which solved this issue.
+8. For the `quiz.html`, I ran through debugger mode, which the original writer of the unadjusted code inserted, I then added a debugger to my own parts, and console logged it, to confirm it was giving the appropriate values when selecting a difficulty level, and, the deductions where working as intended.
+Once this was confirmed, the game worked, and removed the debugger code, and also the console logs, and then pushed it to my repo.

 This is how I attacked all my scripts, and, tested and re-run them multiple instances, and console logged them fully, until I understood the correct handling of my code, and, was happy with the results, before removing any remaining `console.log()` statements.